What Are Malaysian People Like?

 Nasi lemak with extra sambal at 7 in the morning is perfectly fine for your stomach.

-So is Duck Rice, Nasi Kandar, and a huge bowl of Congee with Innards. (in what???)
+So is Duck Rice, Nasi Kandar, and a huge bowl of Chee Cheong Chok, a breakfast congee with innards. (in what???)

 Nasi Lemak can be eaten three times a day, just like Nasi Kandar and Chicken Rice Meals.

-Your Malaysian buddy maybe a “Rice Barrel” since white Rice is a Malaysian staple food.
+Your Malaysian buddy may be a “Rice Barrel” since white Rice is a Malaysian staple.

 We can have it for breakfast, lunch, dinner, and supper.

-Naturally, in every Malaysian kitchen, there’s a wooden, clay or plastic barrel.
+Every Malaysian kitchen has a wooden, clay, or plastic barrel.

 However, most Malaysians don’t know how to cook Rice in a pot!